stilianstefanov/Vehicles-Marketplace-System/README.md

 ## Overview
 - "Think Electric" is a web application with educational and demonstrative purposes.
-The project is an online marketplace for various types of electric scooters, bicycles and accessories.
+The project is an online marketplace for various types of electric scooters, bicycles and accessories (___cars section comming soon___).
 Users can register in 2 main ways - as buyers and as companies, there are different functionalities for the two types of users.
 The project uses Ajax for dynamic filtering and pagination.
 It also contains an admin area that facilitates control and maintenance of the application.
 There is also a forum area that allows users to communicate.

 The application is deployed at: https://thinkelectric.azurewebsites.net/

-## Technologies used
+## Technologies
 <ul>
   <li>.NET Core 6.0</li>
   <li>ASP.NET Core</li>